 In New Zealand, corporatization of government commercial enterprises, and contractual relationships between government and civil servants to ensure accountability, performance orientation, and customer service were initiated.
 A Senior Executive Service (SES) was created comprising the Chief Executives of government departments and a new group of senior officials.
 They were appointed on Five-year renewable contracts.
 To examine the social consequences of corporatization, a Specialist Social Impact Unit (SIU) was set up.
-The reforms in New Zealand aimed at reducing the size of the core public service, setting up new forms of state-owned enterprises, segregating policy 12 and service delivery activities, measurement of performance of public service organizations.
+The reforms in New Zealand aimed at reducing the size of the core public service, setting up new forms of state-owned enterprises, segregating policy and service delivery activities, measurement of performance of public service organizations.

 Developing countries such as India also introduced managerial reforms as part of the aid conditionalities imposed by donor agencies such as the World Bank and the International Monetary Fund.
 They included reduced budgetary support to public sector enterprises, disinvestment, corporatization, and outsourcing of certain activities.
 Attempts have also been made to introduce citizens' charters, strengthen redressal grievance mechanisms, e-governance initiatives, and so on.
-We have already discussed these in detail in Unit 1 6 in Course 01 1 of this Programme.